The Production and Function of Key Anti-Anxiety Neurotransmitters

 Magnesium is also involved in the production of serotonin.
 Research shows lower magnesium levels in the platelets of suicidal patients with depression than in non-suicidal depressed patients.
 (5)

-Magnesium is present in foods like legumes, nuts, seeds, fish, and leafy green vegetables.
+Magnesium is present in legumes, nuts, seeds, fish, and leafy green vegetables.
 Our bodies need magnesium for many functions, yet we often do not get enough of it in our diets.
 It may be a good idea to add a supplement to your routine.

 Iron